Shippable/docs/sources/reference/admiral.md

 - **Message queue, ports 443, 5671 and 15671**: required to access the message queue admin panel and for build nodes to connect if they belong to a different VPC than the one in which the message queue is provisioned.

 ## The Admiral CLI
-The CLI supports following commands.
+The CLI supports the following commands.

 ```bash
 $ ./admiral.sh --help